multiplicit-com/Sheets-to-mysql/README.md

 If set to false, the script will not make any modifications to the table structures.
 Only the data in the columns that already exist in the tables will be imported, and any additional columns present in the sheets will be ignored.

 </blockquote>

+Be mindful that altering a table's structure in a production database can have unintended consequences and is not advised.
+These settings allow you to "lock" the table structure when you're sure it won't change.

 <hr>
 <strong>Import modes</strong>